Protein-Engineering-Framework/PyPEF/README.md

 ```
 The detailed routine for setting up a new virtual environment using Anaconda, installing required Python packages for that environment, and running the Jupyter Notebook tutorial is given below.

+As standard input files, PyPEF requires the target protein wild-type sequence in [FASTA](https://en.wikipedia.org/wiki/FASTA) format and variant-fitness data in [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) format to create learning and validation split files that resemble the aligned FASTA format and additionally contain lines indicating the fitness of each corresponding variant (see [sample files](workflow/test_dataset)).

 ## Tutorial

 Before starting running the tutorial, it is a good idea to set-up a new Python environment using Anaconda, https://www.anaconda.com/, e.g. using [Anaconda](https://www.anaconda.com/products/individual) ([Anaconda3-2020.11-Linux-x86_64.sh installer download](https://repo.anaconda.com/archive/Anaconda3-2020.11-Linux-x86_64.sh)) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).